20 Epic Road Trips That Show You the Real Australia

 The Big Lap

-14/21If you’re going to do it, do it properly, right?
-The Big Lap is a loop around this entire nation, following Highway One for 14,935 kilometres through Sydney, Brisbane, Cairns, Darwin, Broome, Perth, Esperance, Adelaide, Melbourne and Hobart.
-Phew!
-You’ll need time – several months at least – a sturdy vehicle and an adventurous spirit.
+14/21If you’re going to do it, do it right.
+The Big Lap is a route that circumnavigates the entire country, following Highway One for more than 14,500 kilometres through Sydney, Brisbane, Cairns, Darwin, Broome, Perth, Esperance, Adelaide, Melbourne and Hobart.
+You’ll need plenty of time – several months at least – a sturdy vehicle and an adventurous spirit.

 Image credit: Getty Images/iStockphoto